Aider-AI/aider/docs/repomap.md

 The map contains a list of the files in the repo, along with the key symbols which are defined in each file.
-It shows how each of these symbols are defined in the source code, by including the key lines of the code for each definition.
+It shows how each of these symbols are defined in the source code, by including the critical lines of code for each definition.

 Here's a
 sample of the map of the aider repo, just showing the maps of